 This Journal is a member of the Committee on Publication Ethics.

-An article processing charge (APC) of $480 USD (plus tax where applicable), discounted from the full rate of $800 USD, will be payable on acceptance if the manuscript is accepted after peer review.
+An article processing charge (APC) of $1200 USD will be payable on acceptance if the manuscript is accepted after peer review.

 Please Read the Manuscript Submission Guidelines below before submitting your manuscript here: